 In the past, we have accepted all over color but, the damage makes the wigs to delicate and not last for our clients so we cannot accept it anymore.
 Twelve inches of unprocessed/virgin hair or hair that has been professionally treated with gentle and natural highlights and lowlights are all we can accept.
 Read carefully before you cut and bless you!!

 To correctly measure your hair, put your hair in 2 or more pigtails or braid and measure from the top of the band to the bottom tip.
 You are ready to donate you have ten or more inches of hair.

 Step 2: Prep your hair.

-We can use healthy hair in good condition.
+We can only use healthy hair in good condition.
 Wash hair with your favorite shampoo and conditioner, comb through and let air dry.
-We accept hair that’s been unprocessed, gently colored, highlighted and low lighted.
-Unfortunately, we cannot accept hair that has been permed or colored with henna.
+Do not flat iron or blow out straight.

 Step 3: Cut your hair .